 Curriculum connection: Drawing is a literacy strategy that helps students comprehend and retain ideas from written text.
 Use this strategy to help students better understand historical texts, myths, or parables.

 Debrief this story by asking students to create identity charts for the bear.
-You can use the bear paw template included with this lesson plan to highlight the distinction between how the bear describes himself and how others describe him.
+You can use the Bear Claw Identity Chart handout to highlight the distinction between how the bear describes himself and how others describe him.
 Ask students to write all of the words the bear uses to describe himself inside the paw and all of the words that others use to describe him outside the paw.